To start visualizing your data, click Visualize in the side navigation:

 Save this chart with the name Bar Example.

-Next, we’re going to use a coordinate map chart to visualize geographic information in our log file sample data.
+Next, we’re going to use a tile map chart to visualize geographic information in our log file sample data.

 - Click New.